iterative/dvc.org/content/docs/command-reference/run.md

 - `--no-exec` - write the stage to `dvc.yaml`, but do not execute the `command`.
   DVC will still add the outputs to `.gitignore`, but they won't be cached or recorded in `dvc.lock` (like with `--no-commit` below).
-You can use `dvc repro` to finish the operation.
-This is useful if you need to define a pipeline quickly before executing anything, and run all of its stages at once later (with `dvc repro`), or if the commands has been run manually before and/or it's outputs already exist, and you want to "DVCfy" the existing state of the project (see also `dvc commit`).
+This is useful if you need to define a pipeline quickly, and `dvc repro` it later; or if the stage outputs already exist and you want to "DVCfy" this state of the project (see also `dvc commit`).

 - `-f`, `--force` - overwrite an existing stage in `dvc.yaml` file without asking for confirmation.